dgg32/pyphy/README.md

 ```

-### Installing

-Scripts can be run as is without installation.

 ## Preparing the backend database

-Notice: please perform this step periodically to stay up to date with newest NCBI Taxonomy.
+Notice: please perform this step periodically to stay up to date with the NCBI Taxonomy.

 Download the taxdmp.zip from ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/ and unzip it.